-Requests to post materials (including postings on tables in the Commons, bulletin boards in the Student Lounge or electronic boards) at Goldfarb School of Nursing should be directed to the Student Engagement Advisor via email.
-Final approval will be provided by the Associate Dean for Student Experience and Development.
-Please include your name, GSON/BJC department/student club, phone number, a description, and the date of the event.
-All postings must be approved in advance.
-Notification a minimum of 2 week prior to the event is recommended.
+Requests to post materials (including postings on tables in the Commons, bulletin boards in the Student Lounge or electronic boards) at Barnes-Jewish College Goldfarb School of Nursing should be directed to the Student Engagement Advisor via email.
+Final approval will be provided by the Director of Student Support and Engagement or Associate Dean of Student Experience and Development.
+Please include your name, GSON/BJC department/student club, phone number with a description and date of the event.
+All postings must be approved in advance - recommendation is a minimum of 2 weeks prior to the event.